Kentucky Lake – Rating 9.5

 Kentucky Lake is known for its tremendous crappie fishery.
 Spring and fall are the best times to plan a trip for the crappie fishing.
 During the spawn, 1 – 1.5 pound crappie are considered common.
 Largemouth and smallmouth bass are also plentiful on Kentucky Lake.
-Most people overlook the bass fishing, but if you know what you are doing, you can get into some excellent bass fishing.
-There are more largemouth than smallmouth in the lake, but with the help of a guide, you can learn where to catch both species.
+There are more largemouth than smallmouth in the lake, but if you target the rocky areas, you can usually find some smallmouth bass.
+If you time the spawn right in the spring, you can experience some awesome fishing for largemouth bass with 30 to 50 fish days being possible.
+Get away from the crowds and find the pattern and you will catch more fish.
 Other species that are available are white bass, sunfish, sauger, catfish and striped bass.

+Lake Barkley was impounded by the U.S. Army Corps of Engineers in 1966.
+The dam impounds the Cumberland River near Grand Rivers, Kentucky, approximately 38 miles up stream from where the Cumberland empties into the Ohio River.
+One mile above the dam is a canal connecting Lake Barkley with Kentucky Lake, forming one of the greatest freshwater recreational areas in the country.
 There are many opportunities for fishing Lake Barkley.
 There is a very healthy population of crappie, largemouth bass, white bass, catfish, sauger and bluegill.
 Spring crappie fishing is a favorite for most anglers.
 The crappie spawn is an excellent time to fish with fish all over the shallows from 4 to 6 feet deep.
 In some areas, you can find them in as shallow as 1 foot of water or less.
 Bass fishing is also excellent on this lake.
 May and June are excellent times for catching trophy bass.
 Anglers also like to target catfish and white bass.

 Lake Cumberland – Rating 9.0